 After months of feeling like my efforts weren’t good enough, I started applying a new process to my nightly routine that literally changed my life.
 It’s a simple journaling exercise that I call it the “Three Small Victories Project.”

 This process has sparked a profound boost in my self-confidence and tripled my productivity overnight (literally).
 As usual here on the blog, when I create a process that has a positive impact in my life, my next step is to share it with you.
 Are you ready to try the journaling exercise that takes less than three minutes, yet has a major impact on your productivity?
 Keep reading and I’ll show you how.

-The 3 Small Victories Project is a simple journaling activity that I created a few months ago.
-Each night, before bed, I open my journal and list 3 “small victories” that I accomplished that day.
+The Three Small Victories Project is a simple journaling activity that I created to end the cycle of self-defeating nightly thoughts.
+Each night, before bed, I open my journal and list three “small victories” that I accomplished that day.
 The idea here is not to look for big accomplishments but to focus on smaller moments that would otherwise go overlooked.
-For example, my 3 small victories list might say:
+For example, my small victories list might say:

 - Washed clothes.

 These moments may feel like nothing to brag about, but taking time to focus on what you are able to accomplish, versus what still needs to be done, is a very powerful tool (more about why this is so effective later).